Parallel tree algorithms for AMR and non-standard data access: Partitioning and parallel I/O

 \seclab{partindep}

-This section is dedicated to a new parallel algorithm that is essential to store a parallel forest on disk in a partition-independent format.
-There are two aspects to this: \begin{principle}[partition independence] On writing, the organization and contents of file(s) written for a given state of data shall be independent of the parallel partition of the simulation.
-On reading, any number of processes shall be allowed to read such a file (provided that the total memory available is sufficient). \end{principle}
+This section introduces parallel algorithms that support partition-independent storage of the mesh and the communication of application data between an old and new parallel partition.
+One guideline that we follow throughout is the following. \begin{principle}[partition independence] On writing, the organization and contents of file(s) written for a given state of data shall be independent of the parallel partition of the simulation.
+On reading, any number of processes shall be suitable to read such a file (provided that the total memory available is sufficient). \end{principle}